Expressive Boundedness of Authoritative DNS Response Selection

 \section{Abstract}

-Authoritative Domain Name System (DNS) response selection defines query-time response selection based on resolver-visible context and per-answer metadata, yielding different observable outcomes for the same query under different conditions.
-Although such behavior is widely deployed and often described informally as traffic steering, its semantics have not been formalized independently of particular configuration languages or implementations.
+Authoritative Domain Name System (DNS) response-selection semantics determine query-time outcomes from resolver-visible query context, authoritative candidate data, and associated metadata.
+Although widely deployed as traffic steering, these semantics have not been formalized independently of particular configuration languages or implementations.

-This paper shows that authoritative DNS response selection inhabits a bounded semantic domain determined directly by DNS protocol constraints.
-Requirements such as finiteness of responses, RRset atomicity, termination, cacheability, and restriction to resolver-visible inputs jointly limit the expressive power of any query-time selection mechanism.
-We formalize authoritative response selection as a class of DNS-admissible functions and prove that every such function admits a finite normal form consisting of conditional restriction over observable context followed by selection among a finite candidate set.
+We show that authoritative DNS response selection inhabits a bounded semantic domain induced by protocol constraints, including finiteness, RRset atomicity, totality, termination, cacheability, and restriction to resolver-visible query context and materialized candidate data and metadata available at evaluation time.
+Together, these constraints determine the admissible input domain, outcome space, and function class.
+We formalize response selection as DNS-admissible functions over finite structured candidate domains comprising individual answers and finite answer groupings.
+Every such function admits a finite compositional normal form that distinguishes observationally relevant combinations of query context and metadata, then restricts and selects over the corresponding candidate domain.
+Here, "normal form" asserts existence, not uniqueness, canonicalization, or minimality.

-We further show that this bounded semantic domain carries intrinsic algebraic structure induced by DNS semantics, enabling principled reasoning about composition, expressiveness loss, and semantic collapse.
-Concrete authoritative systems, configuration models, and serialized encodings are modeled uniformly as semantic restrictions of this domain.
-This framework supports precise reasoning about equivalence, representability, and approximation across heterogeneous authoritative DNS systems, grounded directly in protocol semantics rather than implementation detail.
+These normal forms expose an intrinsic compositional structure with a natural semiring interpretation.
+This supports principled reasoning about equivalence, expressiveness, approximation, semantic collapse, representability, and portability.
+Authoritative systems, configuration models, and serialized encodings are modeled uniformly as semantic restrictions of the shared bounded domain, grounded in protocol semantics rather than implementation detail.